Living Sober Sucks By Mark A. Tuschel

 #2 - I hope that my story can help others to repair and salvage relationships.

-#3 - I hope that my story will influence others to think about whether they also have an alcohol or drug problem.
+#3 - I hope that my story will inspire others to think about whether they also have an alcohol or drug problem.

 #4 - I would like to be able to sell my book, T-Shirts and can koozies.